-4.11 HAZARDOUS SUBSTANCES
+4.8 HAZARDOUS CHEMICALS

-- a) The Site Manager shall ensure that all hazardous substances are identified, and that the manufacturers label is legible prior to being used or stored on site.
-Hazardous substances must also be correctly labelled in accordance with GHS (Globally Harmonised System of Classification and Labelling of Chemicals) labelling requirements.
-All types of containers must be labelled with the relevant GHS pictograms. - b) Hazardous substances, including all those used by sub-contractors on site, shall be recorded on the Hazardous Substances Register (F026).
-The Register shall be updated as new substances are introduced to site or as recorded substances are no longer on site. - c) Safety Data Sheets (SDS) for each hazardous substance are available on the Group Network. - d) Hazardous substances shall be stored and separated as required by the Dangerous Goods Regulation. - e) All hazardous chemicals/substances MUST be stored, handled, used and managed in accordance to the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
-Refer to the following Codes of Practice (COP - available below in Supporting Documents) for further detailed information:
+- a) The Site Manager shall ensure that all hazardous substances are identified and that the manufacturers label is legible prior to being used or stored on site. - b) Hazardous chemicals, including all those used by sub-contractors on site, shall be recorded on the Hazardous Substances Register (F026).
+The Register shall be updated as new substances are introduced to site or as recorded substances are no longer on site. - c) Safety Data Sheets (SDS) for each hazardous substance are available on the Groups Network. - d) Hazardous chemicals shall be stored and separated as required by the Managing the risks of hazardous chemicals in the workplace.